Laundry Closet Design

 Laundry Room Closet Makeover

-A successful laundry room closet makeover focuses on smart organization and style upgrades.
+Functional improvements and aesthetic touches define a high-quality makeover.
 Start by identifying your main pain points, like lack of hanging space or messy detergent spills.
-Install a wall-mounted drying rack that folds when not in use.
+Consider an accordion-style rack that saves space when closed.
 Organize laundry supplies in visually appealing containers.
 Install floor-to-ceiling shelving to fully utilize vertical space.
 Include smart lighting to illuminate the closet when doors open.
-Even a compact closet can provide excellent storage and workflow.
+This project shows that small spaces can be highly functional and visually appealing.

 Small Laundry Closet Ideas